Affiliated Faculty

 kgray@jcsu.edu

-Johnson C. Smith University | School of Social Work
+Johnson C. Smith University | College of Business and Professional Studies

 Stephen Hancock

-Shirley T. Frye Distinguished Professor of Urban Teacher Education
+Shirley Frye Distinguished Professor of Urban Education

 sdhancock@ncat.edu